The Skógafoss Waterfall hike (also called the Skógá Trail or Waterfall Way) is one of Iceland’s most underrated experiences.

 Gamla Fjosid (Old Cowhouse) is a great restaurant not far from Skógafoss.
 An old barn has been transformed into this cozy restaurant.
 Gamla Fjosid serves dishes sourced from its own farm, most notably, beef from its cows.

-If you have plans hike Waterfall Way and have any questions, comment below.
+If you have plans about the Skógafoss waterfall hike and have any questions, comment below.